 Here is a fun Valentine’s Day game for kids.
-Use this free printable roll and cover game your Valentine’s Day theme math centers of workstations.
+Use this free printable roll and cover game for your Valentine’s Day theme math centers or workstations.

 Here is a fun Valentine’s Day roll and cover math game to use in your math centers or workstations.
 I love roll and cover games, because kids can play them individually or with a group.
 You can easily adapt the games for a variety of learning levels.
 Plus…they are quick and they are easy for kids to understand.

 Select your Game Board

-I have included 4 different version of game boards so that you can practice different concepts with your kids.
+I have included 4 different versions of game boards so that you can practice different concepts with your kids.
 Kids who don’t know their numbers yet can play with the dot pattern game board.
 Are your kids learning to recognize numerals?
 They can use the basic roll and cover game board.
 Kids who are ready for more of a challenge can use the one more or one less game boards.

 Prepare to Play

 To start, you will need to print the game boards.
 Next, you will need to find some kind of counters.
 Here are a few ideas: